Corvina Veronese

 What is the difference between Valpolicella Classico and Valpolicella Superiore?

-Valpolicella Classico is a young and fruity wine, while Valpolicella Superiore is more complex and aged, with greater structure.
+Valpolicella Classico is a young and fruity wine, while Valpolicella Superiore is more complex and aged, with a greater structure.

 Where can I taste Corvina Veronese wines?

-Dishes like "pastissada de caval," a tasty horse stew, and "risotto all'Amarone" are delicious options to pair with these wines.
+Dishes like pastissada de caval, a tasty horse stew, and risotto all'Amarone are delicious options to pair with these wines.

 Many wineries in the region offer guided tours and tastings, allowing visitors to immerse themselves in Verona's wine culture.